cat-react/form/docs/api.md

             dependencies={['password']}/> // if password is being changed you want that confirm_password will also be revalidated
 ```

-**Warning**: You don't have to define such dependencies for global rules like "equalsField".
+**Warning**: You don't have to define such dependencies for global rules like `equalsField`.
 Those global rules create the dependencies automatically.

 ---